 Customization

 When your space is your own, you can change it however you see fit.
 Do you want to put up teak wall paneling in your mid-century modern furniture store?
 You can.
-Does your cat café need an intricate system of cat shelves?
+Does your cat café need an intricate system of cat trees and scratching posts?
 Install as many as you like.
 Do you want to paint a selfie wall in your brand colors?
 No problem.
 If you own your own space, you don’t have to ask anyone’s permission to redecorate or renovate.

 Predictable monthly cost